SaraStoof/PCS/README.md

 All data is outputted to ``stdin``.
 The first line prints the time taken to run the simulations.
 The second and third line print the attachment probability and decay probability, which are calculated using the user inputted ``TEMP`` and ``RH``.
 The fourth, fifth and sixth line show the mold coverage, where the sixth line shows the mold coverage only on the surface.
 The seventh and eighth line show the M-value, which is the mold index, a way of showing how much mold has grown.

 ## Plots
 The first plot is the number of particles per layer.
-The second plot is a horizontal slice of the top layer.
-The third plot is a vertical slice through the center.
+The second plot show different slices among the axes.
 The last plot is a 3D plot of the average grid of every simulation run.

 # Instructions to Run the Tests
 ## Test 2D: ``2d_test/2d_test.py``